PX4/PX4-Autopilot/nuttx/configs/pic32-starterkit/README.txt

       nsh> msconn

     NOTE:  This modification is experimental and does not yet work properly!
-However, the configuration is worth remembering for future USB MSC testing.
+My hunch is that the USB device driver won't support MSC -- probably because the required MSC stall handling.
+However, this configuration is worth remembering for future USB MSC testing.